CEO Catches Stranger After Hours, Prompting Espionage Charges - Slashdot

 You never discriminate against Dong.

-[P.S. --> If that fucker had been a Russian then executing him on the spot and using it as indisputable proof that Trump c
+[P.S. --> If that fucker had been a Russian then executing him on the spot and using it as indisputable proof that Trump committed treason in the election would be cool though.
+Xenophobia is only bad against some foreigners based on political convenience after all]

 Re: (Score:2)